 The AfOx Visiting Fellows Program is designed to enhance academic mobility and network building.
 The program supports African scholars and researchers working in any discipline to spend periods of flexible time in Oxford, for example as sabbatical leave for utilising library or other university facilities or undertaking or planning collaborative research with Oxford based colleagues.
 TORCH has connected with AfOx on their excellent programme and created the AfOx-TORCH Fellowships, to support a researcher from the African continent for 1 term each year.
-The next deadline for applications is Friday 31st January, noon.
+The next deadline for applications will be announced soon.

 For information, please contact:

 TORCH International Officer: Dr Anbara Khalidi - firstname.lastname@example.org